 - staff – Predictive Maintenance technology is quite advanced, meaning that installing, configuring, and running it takes special training and expertise.
 Hiring professionals or training existing staff both add expense.

 However, Deloitte states that poor maintenance strategies cost manufacturers around $50 billion annually.
-A final decision should be made with caution and after thorough investigation of the most suitable maintenance strategy.
+A final decision should be made with caution and after a thorough investigation of the most suitable maintenance strategy.

 Predict, Maintain, Gain Profit